 The MSHCP does not identify any covered or special-status amphibian species as potentially occurring within the project site.
 Further, no amphibians or hydrogeomorphic features (e.g., perennial creeks, ponds, lakes, reservoirs) that would provide suitable habitat for amphibian species were observed on or within the vicinity of the project site.
-Based on an aerial review, no ponded areas were observed on-site that would have the potential to provide suitable habitat for western spadefoot (Spea hammondii).
 Therefore, no amphibians are expected to occur.